opuswallet/opus-jobs/frontend-engineer.md

 ### Responsibilities

-- Work alongside a team of engineers to build, ship, improve and maintain our mobile application on iOS and Android
+- Work alongside a team of engineers to build, ship, improve and maintain our mobile application on iOS and Android.

 ### Qualifications